volodymyrhudyma/blog/content/blog/event-bubbling-in-javascript.md

 </html>
 ```

-Adding **event.stopPropagation()** will prevent triggering an event an a parent element, which may not be needed when we just click the button.
+Adding **event.stopPropagation()** prevents an event from firing on a parent, which may not be needed if we just click the button.

-Imagine that the parent element performs redirect and a button element is triggering a modal.
+Imagine that the parent element performs a redirection and a button element fires a modal.

+We can't run both at the same time.

 ## Getting Event Target

-The most deeply nested element that was clicked (caused the event) is called a **target** element and is accessible under **event.target**.
+The deepest nested element that was clicked (caused the event) is called the **target** element and is accessible at **event.target**.

-The current element, event click is being executed on is accessible is called **currentTarget** and is accessible under **event.currentTarget**.
+The current element on which the event click is performed is called **currentTarget** and is accessible at **event.currentTarget**.

 Consider the following example: